 - It is not available at all hospitals or oncology clinics.

 - In some cases, the procedure is done as an inpatient procedure so you will need to stay at the hospital.

 Choosing Your Treatment

 Not all breast cancers can be treated with brachytherapy.
-You should discuss all treatment options with your providers.
-It is important to discuss possible side effects from each treatment and what your best option is.
+You should talk about your options with your providers.
+It is important to talk about the side effects of each treatment and what option is best for you.

 Kauer-Dorner D., Berger D.: The Role of Brachytherapy in the Treatment of Breast Cancer.
 Breast Care 2018; 13:157-161.
 Doi: 10.1159/000489638.
 Retrieved from https://www.karger.com/Article/FullText/489638

 Radiation for Breast Cancer.
 Breast Cancer Treatment.
 (2021, October 27).
 Retrieved February 27, 2023, from https://www.cancer.org/cancer/breast-cancer/treatment/radiation-for-breast-cancer.html

 Shah, C., Vicini, F., Shaitelman, S. F., Hepel, J., Keisch, M., Arthur, D., Khan, A. J., Kuske, R., Patel, R., & Wazer, D. E. (2018).
 The American Brachytherapy Society consensus statement for accelerated partial-breast irradiation.
 Brachytherapy, 17(1), 154–170. https://doi.org/10.1016/j.brachy.2017.09.004